Kayli/logspub/philosophy/philosophy-people.md

 - objects are just a list of experienced properties, nothing more
 - there is no god, there is no soul
 - causality is a part of nature and we can't apply it to nature itself
-- all believes about the world has no rational justification
+- all beliefs about the world has no rational justification
 - provided model for all sceptics and modern philosophers argue with him still

 ## isaac newton 1643-1727

 - symbolic icon of the enlightment

 - unification of laws of motion, gravity, earth and cosmic bodies and optics
+  - formalized 3 laws of motion
+  - demonstrated that kepler's laws are a natural consequence of his laws of motion and the law of universal gravitation

 - completed what galileo started
+  - formalized the concept of inertia that galileo had described

 ## voltaire